 - If you consider the speech offensive, you can choose to ignore the speech completely.
 Most speakers who use this type of speech will leave campus if they do not have an audience.
 They want you to stop and engage with them; by doing so, you will likely keep them here longer.
 If you do choose to engage with the speaker, do so with civility and respect. - Do NOT touch any of the speakers using such speech.
 You risk litigation by doing so. - Plan and/or attend an alternative event or activity sponsored by SRJC's student clubs and organizations.
-Visit the Student Life Office in the Bertolini Student Center for more information on planned events/activities.
+See the Student Affairs Office for more information on planned events/activities.